Case Details

 The Author of a State-Sanctioned Fiction

 At the outset of the January 6, 2023, hearing, Judge Keberlein admitted the absence of a legal foundation for his proceeding.
-He explicitly acknowledged that the case had moved outside the bounds of the Family Code, stating, “I don’t have a memorialization of what was agreed to… So to me, this is not a family issue right now; this is a contract issue.”
-By declaring the matter a “contract issue” while simultaneously acknowledging the absence of a written instrument, Judge Keberlein signaled his intent to bypass the high statutory guardrails of Wis.
+He explicitly acknowledged that the case had moved outside the bounds of the Family Code, stating: “I don’t have a memorialization of what was agreed to… So to me, this is not a family issue right now; this is a contract issue.”
+By reclassifying the matter as a “contract issue” while simultaneously acknowledging the absence of a written proposal, Judge Keberlein signaled his intent to bypass the high statutory guardrails of Wis.
 Stat.
 Chapter 767.
+Despite admitting that no valid MSA existed, he declared his intent to manufacture one by judicial fiat: “I’m going to determine what our [lost] MSA [proposal] is going forward.”
+This statement confirmed his transition from a neutral adjudicator to an active author of a state-sanctioned fiction.

 “Both parties in the record of this case have stated they don’t recall [the terms of the lost MSA], including Mr. Fitzgibbon… They both said that they didn’t recall, [FCC Bermingham] ordered them to reconfigure [a new MSA]… It’s an impossible task to try to reconstruct what happened… I think, on the credibility of both parties, they said they don’t recall.
 And that’s part of the record in this case from both parties.
 And, you know, I don’t know how we can, at this juncture, force terms on them when they both have said earlier they don’t recall… How do you reconstruct it and say with any degree of certainty these are the terms, but yet I didn’t recall them earlier without perjuring yourself?”